Spencer Torkelson Player Props: Tigers vs. Diamondbacks

-Spencer Torkelson -- batting .194 with two doubles, a home run, five walks and three RBI in his past 10 games -- will be in action for the Detroit Tigers against the Arizona Diamondbacks, with Ryne Nelson on the mound, on June 10 at 1:10 PM ET.
+Spencer Torkelson -- hitting .194 with two doubles, a home run, five walks and three RBI in his past 10 games -- will be in action for the Detroit Tigers versus the Arizona Diamondbacks, with Zac Gallen on the hill, on June 11 at 11:35 AM ET.

-In his last appearance, he strung together two hits (going 2-for-4 with a double) against the Diamondbacks.
+In his previous game he had a hitless performance (0-for-3) against the Diamondbacks.

 Spencer Torkelson Game Info & Props vs. the Diamondbacks